christianazinn/lmstudio.py/README.md

 We provide internal logging for your debugging pleasure(?).
 Import the `lmstudio.py` logger using `from lmstudio_sdk import logger`, then `logger.setLevel` to one of the default `logging` levels, or one of the following (which can be imported from `lmstudio_sdk` as well):

-- `WRAPPER = 5`: maximum logging, tries to follow stack traces through the sync/async wrappers.
-- `RECV = 7`: debugs all packets sent _and received_ to/from the LM Studio server.
+- `RECV = 5`: debugs all packets sent _and received_ to/from the LM Studio server.
-- `SEND = 8`: debugs all packets sent to the LM Studio server.
+- `SEND = 7`: debugs all packets sent to the LM Studio server.
 - `WEBSOCKET = 9`: debugs WebSocket connection events.

 As usual, each level logs all levels above it.
 Depending on the backend, you can also use the `websocket-client` (sync) or `websockets` (async) loggers for more granular communications logging.